Sedating Your Dog for Grooming: Risks, Alternatives, and When It’s Necessary

 If your dog panics at the sight of clippers, or if you’ve been told they need sedation to be groomed, you’re probably worried about the risks.
 And you should be—sedation is serious business that should never be taken lightly.

-The Risks of Sedation
+The risks of sedation

-RiskSeverityWhat Happens
+RiskSeverityWhat happens

-Allergic ReactionRare but seriousSwelling, difficulty breathing, anaphylaxis
+Allergic reactionRare but seriousSwelling, difficulty breathing

-Cardiac IssuesModerate to severeIrregular heartbeat, low blood pressure
+Heart issuesModerate to severeIrregular heartbeat, low blood pressure

 Higher risk factors: